Another Norfolk Southern train derails in Ohio

 The crash marks the rail line's second major derailment in just over a month and comes amid lingering questions about environmental and public health in nearby East Palestine, where a train carrying toxic chemicals derailed on Feb.
 3.

-Officials stressed that the 212-car train that derailed this weekend was not carrying toxic materials and does not pose a threat to the community.
+Officials stressed that the cars that derailed this weekend were not carrying toxic materials and the incident does not pose a threat to the community.

 Both the Clark County emergency management agency and the Ohio Environmental Protection Agency examined the site and deemed it safe.